Philip Kapleau: Zen training

 He trained initially with Soen Nakagawa, then rigorously with Daiun Harada at the temple Hosshin-ji.
 Later he became a disciple of Hakuun Yasutani, a dharma heir of Harada.
 After 13 years' training, Kapleau was ordained as a priest by Yasutani in 1965 "according to the rites prescribed by the Patriarch Eihei Dogen" as described by Yasutani in a certificate from the Sanbo "Three Treasures" Buddhist Religious Association, dated June 28, 1964, and given permission to teach.
-Kapleau ended his relationship with Yasutani formally in 1967 over disagreements about teaching and other personal issues.
-According to James Ishmael Ford, "Kapleau had completed about half of the Harada-Yasutani kōan curriculum, the koans in the Gateless Gate and the Blue Cliff Record," and was entitled to teach, but did not receive dharma transmission.
-According to Andrew Rawlinson, "Kapleau has created his own Zen lineage."

 Work and teaching

+Three Pillars of Zen

+During his time in Japan, Kapleau transcribed other Zen teachers' talks, interviewed lay students and monks, and recorded the practical details of Zen Buddhist practice.
+His book, The Three Pillars of Zen, published in 1965, has been translated into 12 languages, and is still in print.
+It was one of the first English-language books to present Zen Buddhism not as philosophy, but as a pragmatic and salutary way of training and living.
+James Ishmael Ford has described the book as monumentally important, stating "I cannot express how important that single book was in my life; and this has been true for so many others who've taken up the Zen way".

+Rochester Zen Center and wider sangha

-During a book tour in 1965 he was invited to teach meditation at a gathering in Rochester, New York.
-In 1966 he left Japan to create the Rochester Zen Center.
+During a book tour in 1966, he was invited to teach meditation at a gathering in Rochester, New York, which led to the founding of the Rochester Zen Center.
+Affiliate centers were founded around the world, including in Canada, Poland, Costa Rica, Germany, Sweden, Mexico and the UK.

 For almost 40 years, Kapleau taught at the Center and in many other settings around the world, and provided his own dharma transmission to several disciples.

-He also introduced many modifications to the Japanese Zen tradition, such as chanting the Heart Sutra in the local language, English in the U.S., or Polish at the Center he founded in Katowice.
+He also introduced many modifications to the Japanese Zen tradition, such as chanting the Heart Sutra in the local language.
 He often emphasized that Zen Buddhism adapted so readily to new cultures because it was not dependent upon a dogmatic external form.
-At the same time he recognized that it was not always easy to discern the form from the essence, and one had to be careful not to "throw the baby out with the bathwater."
+At the same time he recognized that it was not always easy to discern the form from the essence, and one had to be careful not to "throw the baby out with the bathwater".